 What are cockroaches?

 Cockroaches are resilient, adaptable pests that are difficult to keep out of our homes and business.
 Cockroaches are scavengers and will feed on almost anything including most of the things we eat.
-A high rate of reproduction allows cockroaches to develop large populations in and around our homes quickly.
+Their rapid reproduction rate allows cockroaches to establish large populations in and around our homes very quickly.

 The cockroach has an oval-shaped body, long antennae, and the ability to run very quickly.
 While most species have wings, they are not adept fliers.
 Thousands of cockroaches live worldwide, outside and away from people, but a handful of species have become a significant pest issue in and around our homes and businesses.

 Three of the most common species of cockroaches living in the Phoenix area and across the country include the following: